hofk/THREEi.js/README.md

  ```

-*The addon THREEi.js capsules the function triangulation( isf, dx, dy, dz, xs, ys, zs, d, e, fc, pc ).*
+*The addon THREEi.js capsules the functions
+	triangulation( isf, dx, dy, dz, xs, ys, zs, d, e, fc, pc )
+	triangulationBounds( isf, dx, dy, dz, xs, ys, zs, d, e, fc, pc, b ) with boundaries*

-*This can be copied and directly integrated into your own projects.*
+*These can be copied and directly integrated into your own projects.

+Variant with boundaries demands some more effort, however is absolutely necessary for infinite surfaces like cylinders and cones.
+It is also required for cut surfaces.*

 ---